SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Spain?

+Here is the breakdown.
 Spain has Mediterranean, Atlantic and Bay of Biscay coastlines, plus the Canary Islands.
 The Strait of Gibraltar is one of the world's busiest cetacean corridors, with sperm whales, fin whales, killer whales and several dolphin species.
-The Canary Islands offer year-round resident pilot whales and bottlenose dolphins.
-The Mediterranean provides Bluefin tuna, posidonia meadows and rich reef life.
-We coordinate vessel charters and Salvamento Marítimo permits for all coasts.
+The Canary Islands give year-round resident pilot whales and bottlenose dolphins.
+The Mediterranean gives Bluefin tuna, posidonia meadows and rich reef life.
+We set up vessel charters and Salvamento Marítimo permits for all coasts.

 What wildlife is available in Spain?